We look at the mistaken belief that every dog is allowed one bite.

 Mrs E was understandably very distressed by what had happened.
 She contacted us and we agreed to take her case on.

-The Defendant's insurers did not dispute that Murphy had bitten Mrs E, but legal liability was still denied on the basis that Murphy had not bitten anyone before, had a good temperament, was not an aggressive dog and that the vet records made no mention of any issues with aggression.
+The Defendant’s insurers did not dispute that Murphy had bitten Mrs E, but legal liability was still denied on the basis that Murphy had not bitten anyone before, had a good temperament, was not an aggressive dog and that the vet records made no mention of any issues with aggression.
 Fault was also put onto Mrs E. Although the Defendant did not witness the attack (as he was looking away at the time) he believed that Mrs E had acted in a manner which led to Murphy reacting and biting.
-It was even suggested that she was on the phone and walked into Murhpy.
+It was even suggested that she was on the phone and walked into Murphy.

 We remained of the view that the law was in Mrs E’s favour and that the issue of past-aggression was a “red herring” as far as proving fault on the part of the Defendant was concerned.
 In addition we felt that there were significant weaknesses in the Defendant’s case.
 For example: